Engel E., Fischer R., Galetovic A. (2001).

-Least Present Value of Revenue Auctions and Highway Franchising, Journal of Political Economy, vol. 109, 993-1020.
+Least Present Value of Revenue Auctions and Highway Franchising.
+Journal of Political Economy, Volume 109, pp. 993-1020.

 In this paper we show that fixed-term contracts, which are commonly used to franchise highways, do not allocate demand risk optimally.
 We characterize the optimal risk-sharing contract and show that it can be implemented with a fairly straightforward mechanism—a least-present-value-of-revenue auction.
 Instead of bidding on tolls (or franchise